Bylaws of Phi Tau Sigma (ΦΤΣ) Honorary Society, Inc.

 - Maintaining records of the Board of Directors minutes, Standing Committee reports, and Newsletters,

-- Mailing out ballots and dues notices annually.
+- Sending of dues notices at least annually.

 B. The Executive Director shall have the authority to hire, at the SOCIETY’s expense, such office assistance as the Board of Directors may authorize.